 Several different IBIS simulators are available today, and each simulator provides different results.
 An overshoot or undershoot of $\pm 10\%$ of the measured result is tolerable.
-Differences between the model and measurements occur because not all parameters are modeled.
-Simulators for IBIS models are provided by Cadence, Avanti Corporation, Hyperlynx, Mentor, Microsim, Intusoft, Veribest, and Viewlogic.
+Differences between the model and measurements occur, because not all parameters are modeled.
+Simulators for IBIS models are provided by the following vendors:

+- Cadence

+- Avanti Corporation

+- Hyperlynx

+- Mentor

+- Microsim

+- Intusoft

+- Veribest

+- Viewlogic